wqferr/palette-maker/README.md

 the direction of the other one.

 Like magic, each cell inbetween is set to gradual tones between the two colours!

+## Colour Mixing ##
+This could be useful for getting intermediate tones given two colours if the cells which contain these tones are not in the same row nor column, or for mixing more than two colours.

+If you hold CTRL while left clicking a cell, the selected cell will gradually approach the clicked cell's colour.